-Pro-opiomelanocortin (POMC) Deficiency Obesity
+POMC Deficiency Obesity

-Pro-opiomelanocortin (POMC) deficiency obesity is a life-threatening ultra-orphan disease, with approximately 50 patients reported to date.
-We estimate that actual prevalence of this disorder could be between 100 and 500 patients in the U.S. Patients with POMC deficiency have unrelenting hyperphagia that begins in infancy, and they develop severe, early-onset obesity.
-POMC deficiency obesity results from two different homozygous genetic defects, both upstream (which refers to the relative position of the defect earlier in the pathway) of the MC4 receptor.
+Pro-opiomelanocortin (POMC) deficiency obesity is a life-threatening, ultra-rare orphan disease, with approximately 50 patients reported to date.
+We estimate that actual prevalence of this disorder could be between 100 and 500 patients in the U.S. Patients with POMC deficiency have unrelenting hunger (hyperphagia) that begins in infancy, and they develop severe, early-onset obesity.
+POMC deficiency obesity results from two different homozygous genetic defects, both upstream (which refers to the relative position of the defect earlier in the pathway) of the MC4 receptor, which results in loss of function in the MC4 pathway.
 Currently, there is no approved treatment for the obesity and hyperphagia associated with POMC deficiency obesity.

 LepR Deficiency Obesity

-Leptin receptor (LepR) deficiency obesity is an ultra-rare orphan disease resulting in extreme hyperphagia and severe, early-onset obesity with an estimated prevalence of 1% of subjects with severe, early-onset obesity.
-We estimate actual prevalence could be between 500 and 2,000 patients in the United States.
-Like other deficiencies upstream in the MC4 pathway, LepR deficiency results in loss of function in the MC4 pathway.
-Therefore, patients with this indication also manifest intense hyperphagia and severe obesity from early childhood.
-Currently, there is no approved treatment for the obesity and hyperphagia associated withLepR deficiency obesity.
+Leptin receptor (LepR) deficiency obesity is an ultra-rare orphan disease that results in hyperphagia and severe, early-onset obesity, with an estimated prevalence of 1% of subjects with severe, early-onset obesity.
+We estimate actual prevalence could be between 500 and 2,000 patients in the U.S. Like other deficiencies upstream in the MC4 pathway, LepR deficiency results in loss of function in the MC4 pathway.
+Therefore, patients with this indication also manifest hyperphagia and severe obesity from early childhood.
+Currently, there is no approved treatment for the obesity and hyperphagia associated with LepR deficiency obesity.